Neurodiagnostic Technology Career Facts

 Technologists work one-on-one with patients in a healthcare setting, and often work in collaboration with other health professionals.
 They perform tasks such as obtaining and reviewing medical histories, attaching electrodes to a patient’s scalp and body, observing and documenting a patient’s clinical condition, and communicating with friends, family, and other healthcare personnel.
-They may also be called upon to assist neurologists in producing graphs that help detect and diagnose diseases such as epilepsy and Alzheimer’s disease.
+They are called upon to assist neurologists in producing graphs that help detect and diagnose diseases such as epilepsy and Alzheimer’s disease.
 Neurodiagnostic technologists must also be prepared to manage any emergency situation that may arise in the laboratory.

-Neurodiagnostic Technologist falls under a general employment category of ‘Health Technologists and Technicians,’ and ‘All Other’ in America’s Career InfoNet (www.acinet.org) and Workforce Explorer (www.WorkforceExplorer.com).
-Nationally, a 15% increase in these jobs is projected between 2006 and 2016; in Washington, the projected increase is 20%.
+Neurodiagnostic Technologist falls under a general employment category of ‘Neurodiagnostic Technologists’ in America’s Career InfoNet Nationally, a 9% increase in these jobs is projected between 2020 and 2030 with 27,400 projected job openings nationally each year.

-A salary survey completed in 2006 by the American Society of Neurodiagnostic Technologists showed that the average salary for all END professionals is $48,173, or roughly $25.00 per hour.
+A salary survey completed in 2006 by the American Society of Neurodiagnostic Technologists showed that the average salary for all NDT professionals is $48,173, or roughly $25.00 per hour.
 In Washington, the average salary for such positions is $24.41 and ranges from $14.90 to $34.01 per hour.

 For more information, please visit Bureau of Labor statistics.

 Bellevue College Program and Licensure Information